softyde/pdf-preview/README.md

 # Pdf Preview Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Pdf Preview** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Creates thumbnail previews of uploaded pdf files
+It automatically creates preview images (.png) of uploaded PDF files.

+## Requirements

+This plugin requires a running version of the ImageMagick binaries in /usr/bin.

+The current implementation does not work on Windows installations.

 ## Installation